Resident Bishop Iowa and Dakotas Annual Conferences

 Bishop Haller served eight years on the Board of Ordained Ministry in the West Michigan Conference, including four years as chairperson.
 Prior to her election as bishop, she had served on the Michigan Area Committee on the Episcopacy.

-Bishop Haller was elected as a General Conference delegate from the West Michigan Conference in 2016, 2012, 2008, 2004 and 1996 (alternate), and as a Jurisdictional Conference delegate in 2016, 2012, 2008, 2004, 2000 and 1996.
-She is a trustee at Garrett Evangelical Theological Seminary, was a director of the General Board of Higher Education and Ministry from 2000-2008, and, until her election served as a member of the North Central Jurisdictional Conference Committee on the Episcopacy.
+Bishop Haller was elected as a General Conference delegate from the West Michigan Conference in 2016, 2012, 2008, 2004, and 1996 (alternate), and as a Jurisdictional Conference delegate in 2016, 2012, 2008, 2004, 2000, and 1996.
+She is a trustee at Garrett Evangelical Theological Seminary.
+She was also a director of the General Board of Higher Education and Ministry from 2000-2008 and chaired the Study of Ministry Commission from 2016-2020.
+Until her election, Bishop Haller served as a member of the North Central Jurisdictional Conference Committee on the Episcopacy.

 Bishop Haller has been a Bible Study teacher at the Baltimore-Washington Annual Conference (2015), a preacher at Lakeside Chautauqua in Ohio (2015), preacher at Epworth Heights in Ludington, Michigan (2009, 2004, 1997), and a preacher and lecturer at Bay View Assembly in Petoskey, Michigan (2010, 2002).
 She was chosen to participate in the Academy of Preaching and was the recipient of a Clergy Renewal Grant from the Lilly Endowment in 2000.